verajosemanuel/SwimTheDataLake/content/post/2018-07-22-back-to-basics.md

 ```
 just activate your favourite layers (magit, ess, org, csv…) and you're done.

 Now the trickier part: getting a proper terminal on windows.
-Poweshell is a joke, so let's install zsh.
+Powershell is a joke, so let's install zsh.
 We're going to use **babun**, built on top of Cygwin, adding a lot of refinements and zsh as default shell.

 http://babun.github.io/